o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

   For instance a value like "NRCellCU" will match "ManagedElement=seliitdus00487,GNBCUCPFunction=1,NRCellCU=32".
 * measTypes selects the meas types to get
 * measuredEntityDns partial match of meas entity DNs.
+* measObjClass matching of the class of the measObjInstId.
+The measObjInstId must follow the 3GPP naming conventions for Managed Objects (3GPP TS 32.106-8).
+  Example, for a distinguished name "ManagedElement=RNC-Gbg-1,ENodeBFunction=1", the MO class will be "ENodeBFunction".

 All PM filter properties are optional and a non given will result in "match all".
 The result of the filtering is still following the structure of a 3GPP PM report.